alexanderchuranov/Metaresc/README.md

 		(int_ptr_t *, double_pointer));
 ```

-Default serialization of pointer is a single instance of designated
+Default serialization of a pointer is a single instance of designated
 type, but Metaresc also supports representation of pointers as arrays
 of variable size.
-Size of the array in this case should be another
+Size of the array in this case should provided as
-field of the same structure.
+another field of the same structure.
 User may specify name of
 this field via structured resource of the pointer field.
 There are two
 options how to do this.
 1. User may specify name of the `size` field as a string and denote